LudovicARHIMAN/Python-pass-gen/README.md

 # Python-password-generator

-At least 12 charater password generator including integer, uppercase and lowercase and symbole ("!","@","?","$","&","#") it will be automaticly copied in your clipboard
+At least 12 character password generator including integer, uppercases, and lowercases and symbols ("!","@","?","$","&","#") it will be automatically copied in your clipboard